 Office (225) 771-5645/email: Lorraine_Fuller@subr.edu

-It is the student's responsibility to make an initial appointment with his/her adviser listed above.
+It is important that students make an initial appointment with his/her adviser.
 The faculty member will post office hours and be available at those times or by appointment for advising.
+Advising may be done in person or virtually.

-Students will meet with their advisers at least twice a semester.
-The adviser must keep a current record of those individual meetings for department files and notify the Chairman promptly of any unusual situations.
+Students should meet with their advisers at least twice a semester.
+The adviser will keep a current record of all advisement sessions for department files and notify the Chair promptly of any unusual situations.

 Advisers will counsel students about course schedules and other academic questions during every registration period.
-Students are required to see their advisers or an appointed substitute prior to pre-registration.
-Any student attempting to register without first getting approval from a faculty member will be disciplined.
+Students are required to see their advisers or an appointed substitute prior to pre-registration in order to stay on their desired graduation track.

-Remember: All students are responsible for keeping track of the courses that they are required to take for graduation.
-Your adviser will help you as much as possible, but the final responsibility for completing your program lies with YOU.
+Remember: All students are responsible for keeping track of the courses they are required to take to graduate.
+Your adviser will help you as much as possible, but ultimately the progress you make with your academic program lies with YOU.

-Finally, before graduation, make sure you provide your adviser with your permanent address and current telephone number.
+Finally, before graduation, make sure you provide your adviser with your permanent address, current telephone number, and email address.
 That will enable you to keep abreast of, and involved in, activities in the department after your graduation.
-Also, tell your adviser if you move before graduation.